franzpsisco-blip/Physic-Guided-Learning---Debris-Flow/README.md

     synxflow/   # optional
 ```

 > All rasters must be co-registered (same CRS, resolution, extent, and grid alignment).
-Use a consistent NoData value.

 ---